-Turn right into Pinfold Lane (Wilford Crossroads and Green (18)), go past the Co-op and then the Taylors Arms (formerly the Maypole from 1966) and then along Wilford Lane to the tram crossing.
+Turn right into Pinfold Lane (see 18), go past the Co-op and then the Taylors Arms (formerly the Maypole from 1966) and then along Wilford Lane to the tram crossing.

 Cross the tram tracks and turn left, alongside the tram route.
 Just beyond this point is the Wilford Retail Park, which used to the site of Bernie Inn 'The Chateau' and before that Wilford Cottage (22).